jrowen/ARM-rstudio-server/README.md

 sudo enter-chroot -n stretch
 sudo croutonpowerd -i ./build_rstudio.sh
 ```
-The build may take several hours to complete, and to prevent the Chromebook from suspending, it's recommended to use `crountonpowerd -i` and be plugged into AC power when running the build script.
+The build may take several hours to complete, and to prevent the Chromebook from suspending, it's recommended to use `crountonpowerd -i` and be plugged into AC power.

 The `VERS` variable in the script can be updated to build different versions of the server.
-The latest version number and be found on the rstudio server [download page](https://www.rstudio.com/products/rstudio/download-server/).
+The latest version number and be found on the rstudio server [download page](https://www.rstudio.com/products/rstudio/download-server/), and note that this will likely differ from the latest desktop version.

 ## Launching RStudio Server
 After the server has been built and installed, the easiest way to start the server from a crosh shell using the commands below